 Council agreed that Mr Stephen Heard should again be requested to act as Internal Auditor.

 The Clerk advised that there were no changes to the Council Code of Conduct and all members re-affirmed their acceptance thereof.

 7 Standing Orders

 - The clerk advised that there were no proposed changes to the current Standing Orders, and they were adopted accordingly.

-- It was confirmed that the regular monthly meetings of the Council continue to be held on the third Monday of each month commencing at 7:30 p.m..
+- It was confirmed that the regular monthly meetings of the Council continue to be held on the third Monday of each month at Knelston Primary school, commencing at 7:00 p.m..

 - It was unanimously agreed, in the absence of any counter proposals, that Cllr.
-R. Fisher should represent the Council at the Port Eynon Village Hall Management Committee.
+R. Fisher should continue to represent the Council at the Port Eynon Village Hall Management Committee.

 - It was unanimously agreed, in the absence of any counter proposals, that Cllr.
-S. Fisher should continue to represent the Council on the Board of Governors at Knelston School.
+S. Fisher should continue to liaise with Knelston School.

 - It was unanimously agreed that Cllr.
 R. Fisher should represent the Council on the Management Trust for Knelston Chapel Burial Ground, noting that the Clerk also was in attendance to this Trust.

 10 Date of Next Meeting – was provisionally set as Monday 16th May 2022 at Knelston Primary School.